After the title and the book cover, your description is the most important book marketing material.

 There are three things that make this good.

-- It has a great first sentence: Tim immediately tells you why this book matters to YOU—because you can stop waiting for retirement.
+- It has a great hook: Tim immediately tells you why this book matters to YOU—because you can stop waiting for retirement.
 Who doesn’t want to retire now?
 OK, I’m interested, tell me more…

-- It has bulleted, specific info: A vague promise is no good if it doesn’t deliver.
-Tim then makes specific promises about the information in the book, both about things that have happened, and things it will teach you.
+- It has bullet points with specific pain and pleasure: A vague promise is no good if it doesn’t deliver.
+Tim makes specific promises about the information in the book, both about things that have happened, and things it will teach you.

 - It makes you want to read more: After the contrast of the big broad goal and the specific information, at the very least, any reader is going to keep going into the reviews and other information.
 You’re hooked—you want to know HOW he teaches this.